Why was it necessary for Christ, the Redeemer, to die?

 - Read the Commentary.
 Available on the NCC website or App.

 - Listen to a Song.
-Listen or read the lyrics to All I Have is Christ.
+Listen or read the lyrics to I Will Glorify in My Redeemer.

 All Scriptures: The Holy Bible : English Standard Version.
 2001.